dojo/docs/dojox/grid/EnhancedGrid/plugins/Filter.rst

 .. image:: filterbar-showtooltip.png

-When there's a filter defined, The clear filter button is shown.
+When there's a filter defined, the clear filter button will be shown, and the status tip will look like this:

 .. image:: filterbar-clearbtn.png